-Besides make the u,d quark have different CEPs in $\mu_B-T$ plane, the CME also could strengthen the intensity of chiral phase transition from crossover to first order when $\mu_{B}=0$.
+Besides making the $u,d$ quarks have different CEPs in $\mu_B-T$ plane, the CME also could strengthen the intensity of chiral phase transition from crossover to first order when $\mu_{B}=0$.
 To show this property, we assume $\mu_{C}^{s}=2/3 \mu_{C}^{ud}$, then with the same procedure as before the CEPs in the $\mu_{C}^{ud}$-T space can be determined, they are given in Table.\ref{tab3}.
-We can see that the u,d quark in the same side have different CEPs, but the u (d) quark in upside and the d(u) quark in downside have the same CEPs.
-This indicate that the u,d quark might have different phase transition intensity in the same side, but have the same phase transition intensity in the opposite side.
+We can see that the $u,d$ quarks in the same side have different CEPs, but the u (d) quark in upside and the d(u) quark in downside have the same CEPs.